finagle/finagle-mysql-shapes/README.md

 # finagle-mysql-shapes

-This library adds support to Twitter's [Finagle][Finagle] MySQL client for boilerplate-free marshalling of rows into case classes.
+This library adds support to Twitter's [Finagle][Finagle] MySQL client for boilerplate-free transformation of rows into case classes.

 ## Install